kimblim/kimblim/README.md

-# Hi, I'm Kim Johannesen and I help companies and organisations build accessible, usable and performant websites and applications.
+# Hi, I'm Kim Johannesen and I like to design and build accessible, usable and performant websites and applications.
-I'm currently contemplating my next role after I shut down my small frontend consultancy in Copenhagen, [Shift](https://shiftcph.dk), earlier this year.
+My current role is that of Design Manager at Workday, where I manage the Design Systems team, that works on _Workday Peakon Employee Voice_.
+Before that I co-founded and managed a small frontend consultancy in Copenhagen, [Shift](https://shiftcph.dk), which was shut down in June of 2021.
 Previously I've held positions as frontend developer and design director.
-In the meantime I do small freelance gigs, so feel free to reach out.

 ## Approach
 My approach is pretty much the same as [one of the design principles of HTML](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies): In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.